hpi-swa-teaching/RichTextEditing/README.md

 	repository: 'github://hpi-swa-teaching/RichTextEditing:master/packages';
 	load.
 ```

+# Developer advice
+If you are new to the project and starting to develop more features visit the Wiki over at [https://github.com/hpi-swa-teaching/RichTextEditing/wiki](https://github.com/hpi-swa-teaching/RichTextEditing/wiki).

 # SWT 2020
 ## XP Practice
 We have used XP as a development method.
 In particular, we have used Resources, Scopes, Quality, Time to optimize the development process.
 Furthermore we continued the acceptance tests, but extended them with unit tests.
 As further practices we have introduced a style guide, which can be found at STYLEGUIDE.md.
 We also introduced the practice of "small releases" by publishing a github release every two weeks, and we established the practice of "planning game".